fpagliughi/rust-industrial-io/README.md

 ![Crates.io](https://img.shields.io/crates/d/industrial-io)

-Rust library crate for using the Linux Industrial I/O (IIO) subsytem, primarily used for the input and output of analog data from a Linux system in user space.
+Rust library crate for using the Linux Industrial I/O (IIO) subsystem, primarily used for the input and output of analog data from a Linux system in user space.
 See the [IIO Wiki](https://wiki.analog.com/software/linux/docs/iio/iio).

 The current version is a wrapper around the user-space C library, [libiio](https://github.com/analogdevicesinc/libiio).
 Subsequent versions may access the interface the kernel ABI directly.